Rhodes sailing holidays

 Faliraki

-No-go The port of Faliraki - Φαληράκι – 1 NM North of Anthony Quinn bay – is swamped with tourists; the basin has depths of 1.4 – 2.1 m; always packed with local craft; uncharted shoals, rocks and hazards in the approach.
-Lat Long
+No-go The port of Faliraki - Φαληράκι – 1 NM north of Anthony Quinn bay – is swamped with tourists; the basin has depths of 1.4 – 2.1 m Lat Long; always packed with local craft; uncharted shoals, rocks and hazards in the approach.
+To the north in front of the beach solid holding in sand, but too many power boats, disco music, and bouncing castles afloat.

 Anthony Quinn bay